THE FOUNDER OF DIVINE INDWELLING

 Mission as gift

-Swaady is now fully given over to the work she was always preparing for.
 Through Divine Indwelling she brings together writing, teaching, spiritual direction, and community in service of one purpose: genuine inner formation rooted in God.
-She has written 20 books, 13 of which are published — some translated into French and Arabic.
+She has written 20 books, 13 of which are published — some translated into French and Arabic — through her publishing house LovingKindness Boma.
 She founded the Tounché Global Consciousness Summit, led racial healing and reconciliation circles, peacemakers circles, and interfaith peace prayer marathons.
 She holds an Archbishop Desmond Tutu Leadership Fellowship, a lifetime recognition from the African Leadership Institute.
-She offers all of this not as a career, but as a vocation.

 WHY PEACE